-are you overwhelmed by school papers? what to keep and what to trash? every weekday, my sweet children walk through the door after school. i am thrilled to see their bright LITTLE faces. i look forward to spending the evening with them. and i wish their backpacks and all the papers inside would go away.
+every weekday, my sweet children walk through the door after school. i am thrilled to see their bright LITTLE faces. i look forward to spending some of the afternoon with them. and i wish their backpacks and all the papers inside would go away. forever.

 - leaving the papers in a pile on my desk to go through later.